MarcusHoltz/marcusholtz.github.io/_posts/2025-10-21-unlimited-email-forwarding-address-aliases-using-cloudflare.md

 ## Steps to Configure Email Forwarding using Alias from Cloudflare's Email Routing with Conditional Rules

+> I haven’t gone into email privacy — and yes, that’s a bit ironic for something involving routing with Cloudflare.
+I do care about privacy and plan to make it a key part of the setup down the line.
+For now, my main goal is to build a solid, long-term system that runs smoothly and gives me some actual peace of mind.

 Here are the steps (with screenshots) needed to get the Cloudflare email worker up and runnnig.

 You will need to configure the script before you paste it in, just a heads up.

 There is a section after this screen shot configuration of Cloudflare email workers to help you setup the email worker script for your needs.

 * * *